leventsoner/git-test/README.md

 ### What I learned

 I learned how to use flexbox to center the QR code card.
-I create a flex container with a child element that has the QR code card.
+I created a flex container with a child element that has the QR code card.
 I then set the flex-direction to column, and the justify-content to center.
 This centers the QR code card both horizontally and vertically.
 The css code part is as follows:

 ```css